so-i-2019/boot-lucascardoso/README.md

-# asm-bootloader-template
+# asm-bootloader-minesweeper
-A simple template for the bootloader challenge

-Please, refer to the file `README`
+A simple minesweeper game made with only BIOS functions and the 512 boot bytes.